This resource page will:

 Greece

-STRENCO: Co-production and co-design in mental health research – Over the course of two videos, Dr Simon Malfait from the University of Gent in a keynote presentation for STRENCO participants, discusses co-production in mental health research.
-He explores co-design as the starting point for mental health research – click on the image to start each presentation.
+Over the course of two videos, Dr Simon Malfait from the University of Gent in a keynote presentation for STRENCO participants, discusses co-production in mental health research.
+He explores co-design as the starting point for mental health research – service users, family members, carers, practitioners, academics and students in our intensive week to get ideas how to put collaboration in to the practice.
+Click on the presentations below to learn more about ‘Co-Production and co-design in mental health research’.

 How to put collaboration in to the practice?